ParasJmail/React/3Adding_interactivity/Responding_To_Events/updatingobjectsinstate/README.md

     What’s a mutation?

         You can store any kind of JavaScript value in state.

             const [x, setX] = useState(0);

         So far you’ve been working with numbers, strings, and booleans.
 These kinds of JavaScript values are “immutable”, meaning unchangeable or “read-only”.
 You can trigger a re-render to replace a value:

             setX(5);

         The x state changed from 0 to 5, but the number 0 itself did not change.
 It’s not possible to make any changes to the built-in primitive values like numbers, strings, and booleans in JavaScript.

         Now consider an object in state:

             const [position, setPosition] = useState({ x: 0, y: 0 });

         Technically, it is possible to change the contents of the object itself.
 This is called a mutation:

             position.x = 5;

         However, although objects in React state are technically mutable, you should treat them as if they were immutable—like numbers, booleans, and strings.
 Instead of mutating them, you should always replace them.

+    Treat state as read-only

+        In other words, you should treat any JavaScript object that you put into state as read-only.

+        This example holds an object in state to represent the current pointer position.
+The red dot is supposed to move when you touch or move the cursor over the preview area.
+But the dot stays in the initial position: TreatState.js

+        The problem is with this bit of code.

+            onPointerMove={e => {
+                position.x = e.clientX;
+                position.y = e.clientY;
+            }}

+        This code modifies the object assigned to position from the previous render.
+But without using the state setting function, React has no idea that object has changed.
+So React does not do anything in response.
+It’s like trying to change the order after you’ve already eaten the meal.
+While mutating state can work in some cases, we don’t recommend it.
+You should treat the state value you have access to in a render as read-only.

+        To actually trigger a re-render in this case, create a new object and pass it to the state setting function:

+            onPointerMove={e => {
+                setPosition({
+                    x: e.clientX,
+                    y: e.clientY
+                });
+            }}

+        With setPosition, you’re telling React:

+            * Replace position with this new object
+            * And render this component again

+        Notice how the red dot now follows your pointer when you touch or hover over the preview area: TreatStateCorrect.js